 - Jerk Ass: Although he has some measure of conscience, and thus is a little better than some other Austen villains, his actions are still completely selfish and reprehensible.

-- Ladykiller in Love: He later admits that his initial flirtation with Marianne was quite idle on his end because he had always intended to marry wealthy, but he had soon resolved on proposing... right before before his aunt disinherited him over Eliza.
+- Ladykiller in Love: He later admits that his initial flirtation with Marianne was quite idle on his end because he had always intended to marry wealthy, but he had soon resolved on proposing... right before his aunt disinherited him over Eliza.

-- Never My Fault: When trying to defend himself to Elinor, he claims that Eliza, the fifteen-year-old girl he seduced and abandoned, is just as much to blame as he is; after all, she consented to running away with him.
+- Never My Fault: When trying to defend himself to Elinor, he claims that Eliza, the fifteen-year-old girl he seduced and abandoned, is just as much to blame as he is; after all, she consented to run away with him.
 His argument naturally falls flat, since the consequences of their tryst are infinitely worse for poor Eliza, and she is a naive teenager who had no idea what she was getting into, while he is a worldly young man.
 He also claims his wife dictated the cruel letter to Marianne, trying to paint her as a Clingy Jealous Girl and himself as a poor innocent victim.

 - Rescue Romance: He meets Marianne after she sprains her ankle and carries her home.